Jaime Bergman: Career

 Bergman was the St. Pauli Girl for 1999, the first of the Playmate national spokesmodels for the beer brand.
 She has also worked as a Prudential real estate agent.

 From 2000 to 2002, Bergman played the character of "B. J. Cummings" in the Howard Stern Baywatch spoof, Son of the Beach.
 In July 2000, she appeared on the cover of Playboy and in a new nude pictorial inside to promote the show.

 Personal life

 Jaime Bergman was born in Salt Lake City, Utah.
 She married actor David Boreanaz on November 24, 2001.
-They have a son, Jaden Rayne (born May 1, 2002), and a daughter, born in August 2009 whose name was later changed.
+They have a son, Jaden Rayne (born May 1, 2002), and a daughter, born in August 2009 whose name was later changed to Bella Vita.

 In 2010, Boreanaz admitted to having an extramarital affair with Rachel Uchitel, the same woman Tiger Woods was alleged to have an affair with, while he was married.
 At the time of Boreanaz's affair, Bergman was pregnant with Boreanaz's daughter.

 For Valentine's Day 2013, she legally changed her last name to Boreanaz as a gift to her husband and children.

 In 2013, Jaime, David, and their friends Melissa and Aaron Ravo started a nail polish line called Chrome Girl.
 The two wives run the day-to-day operations while their husbands help with the overall business.